altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - Amoung other things, i'm interested in solving complex problems using AI, numerical modeling, algorithms and software engineering.
+ - Amoung other things, i'm interested in solving complex problems, AI algorithms, to design (web) APIs and software engineering.
  - I'm a cookery enthusiast, mountain bike practitioner and traveler
  - I have an amazing wife and two cats